InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Method

 \subsection{Optimization}

-\fastsurf is optimized through a three-phase training process as depicted in~\cref{fig:teaser}.
-In the first phase, \fastsurf quickly learns geometric prior using the classical real-time algorithm, \tsdffusion~\cite{SDF}.
-Specifically, \fastsurf builds a dense grid described in \cref{eq:dense_feature_grid} with $F$=1 and runs \tsdffusion with the identical scene and grid sizes.
-We randomly sample grid cells, query the center points, and compare them with the corresponding points from the results of \tsdffusion using mean squared error:
+\infusionsurf is optimized through a three-phase training process as depicted in~\cref{fig:teaser}.
+In the first phase, \infusionsurf learns a geometric prior using the classical real-time algorithm, \tsdffusion~\cite{SDF}.
+Specifically, \infusionsurf builds a dense grid as in \cref{eq:dense_feature_grid} with $F$=1 and runs \tsdffusion with depth frames of the identical scene.
+During optimization, we randomly sample grid cells, query the center points for signed distance values, and strive to minimize the mean squared error against \tsdffusion's corresponding values.
+Only parameters of $V^{(feat)}$ and $MLP^D$ are trained during this phase.

-where $\mathbf{P}_b$ is the set of sampled center points and $D^f_{\mathbf{p}}$ is the signed distance value from the \tsdffusion result.
-Only $V^{(feat)}$ and $MLP^D$ are trained during this phase, while the other parameters are fixed at their initial values.
+The optimization phase enables direct learning of signed distance values, bypassing the time-consuming rendering process and eventually leading to a substantial acceleration of the training phase.

-For the second and third phases, \fastsurf adopts the progressive learning technique~\cite{DVGO, Plenoxels} to successively learn low- and high-frequency details of the scene step by step.
-All the parameters including those that were fixed during the first phase are optimized during these phases.
+In the second and third phases of \infusionsurf, we adopt progressive learning similar to ~\cite{DVGO} to sequentially refine low- and high-frequency details.
+All parameters, including those not involved in the first phase, undergo optimized in these stages.

-During the second phase, \fastsurf is trained with randomly sampled ray batch $r_b$ from the input frames.
-Inspired by \cite{NeuralRGBD}, we sample points $S_c$ from the rays for every 15.625mm within the ray length where the ray length is varied depending on the scene, ranging from 4m to 10m, to cover the entire scene.
-Using the estimated signed distance values for each sampled point and the rendered color value as described in \cref{eq:shallowmlp_d,eq:rendered_color}, our loss function is defined similarly to \cite{NeuralRGBD}: